clarkezone/clarkezone.github.io/_posts/2023-07-29-tailscale-operator.md

 ## Tailscale X Kubernetes
 <img style="width:370;height:270px" src="/static/img/2023-tailscaleoperator/Redpill.jpg" > <br/>

 I've been deep down the Kubernetes selfhosting rabbit hole for a while now with multiple home clusters running <a href="https://q6o.to/k3sa">k3s</a>.
-Outside of learning Linux and Kubernetes, I have been embracing homelabs as part of a strategy to regain control over my digital footprint running home instances of a number of services including TODO links [Bitwarden](https://github.com/dani-garcia/vaultwarden), [Home Assistant](https://www.home-assistant.io), [Gitea](https://about.gitea.com) and a private instance of docker hub to name a few.
+Outside of learning Linux and Kubernetes, I have been embracing homelabs as part of a strategy to regain control over my digital footprint running home instances of a number of services including links [Bitwarden](https://github.com/dani-garcia/vaultwarden), [Home Assistant](https://www.home-assistant.io), [Gitea](https://about.gitea.com) and a private instance of docker hub to name a few.
 And this is where the interesting union of Kubernetes selfhosting and Tailscale comes about.

 The services I host are largely private in the sense that they don’t need to be internet visible but they do need to be reachable from all devices.
 Which means internet somehow.
-Putting these services on the tailnet that connects all devices makes them available securely everywhere without the need or risks inherent of exposing them publically on the internet.
+Putting these services on the tailnet that connects all devices makes them available securely everywhere without the need or risks inherent of exposing them publicly on the internet.
 It's a bit like a virtual private intranet.

 > If you are selfhosting services in another manner such as using Docker on a Synology home NAS, Tailscale is still worth checkout out as these scenarios are <a href="https://q6o.to/tsckb1131" target="_blank">natively supported</a>.